-A strong feature of this molecular assessment is the congruence in the results with regards E. articulata from three independent molecular marker sets - ITS sequence data, ETS sequence data, and AFLP DNA fingerprinting data.
-All three data sets identified genetic clusters of the E. articulata samples that, with the partial exception of ITS sequencing, significantly excluded all taxonomically unknown or uncertain samples.
-For the ITS data, only samples 4i and 4i(b) clustered with E. articulata, along with E. trivalva.
-Ultimately, diagnostic sequence variation was found that uniquely defined the E. articulata samples from all others, and numerous diagnostic AFLP markers were identified that differentiated E. articulata samples from all others.
+A strong feature of this molecular assessment is the congruence in the results regarding E. articulata from four independent molecular marker sets - nr DNA ITS sequence data, nr DNA ETS sequence data, cpDNA matK sequence data, and AFLP DNA fingerprinting data.
+All four data sets identified genetic clusters of the E. articulata samples that, with the partial exception of ITS sequencing, significantly excluded all other samples of unknown or uncertain taxonomy.
+For the ITS data, only identification uncertain samples 4i and 4i(b) clustered with E. articulata, along with known E. trivalva and E. wandoo.
+Ultimately, numerous diagnostic AFLP markers were identified that differentiated E. articulata samples from all others.
+Diagnostic sequence variation for matK and ETS was found that uniquely defined the E. articulata samples from all others, with the exception of E. loxophleba.
+One current limitation in our results is the absence of E. loxophleba for matK, and we are currently attempting to overcome amplification difficulties to address the ability of matK to differentiate between these close relatives.
+However, this does not affect the conclusions with regards the absence of E. articulata from the specimens of uncertain taxonomy.